-1. The PSP must develop satisfaction surveys for its external stakeholders involved with the program.
+1. The PSP must develop satisfaction surveys for its graduates and external stakeholders involved with the program.

-- 2. The PSP must assist in increasing the participation of its students and graduates in the satisfaction surveys. - 3.
-The PSP may consider developing an Advisory Board with faculty, students, graduates, and external stakeholders to assist in program improvements actively.
+- 2. The PSP must assist in increasing participation in satisfaction surveys. - 3.
+The PSP may consider developing an Advisory Board with faculty, students, graduates, and external stakeholders to assist in the program improvements actively.